 Harrison will be entering his 19th season overall on Bob Huggins’ coaching staff after spending eight seasons with him at Cincinnati.
 He came to West Virginia from the Washington Wizards, where he served as a scout in 2006-07.
 He has more than 30 years of coaching experience.

-Since 1989, Harrison’s teams have earned 11 bids to the NCAA tournament and three NIT bids.
+Since 1989, Harrison’s teams have earned 11 bids to the NCAA tournament and four NIT bids.
 During Harrison’s tenure, Cincinnati advanced to the Final Four once (1992) and Elite Eight twice (1993, 1996).
-West Virginia won the 2010 Big East Championship and has advanced to five straight NCAA tournaments, including the 2010 Final Four and three NCAA Sweet 16s.
+West Virginia won the 2010 Big East Championship and has advanced to five NCAA tournaments, including the 2010 Final Four and three NCAA Sweet 16s.

 Harrison served as head coach at Hartford from 2000-06, earning America East Coach of the Year honors in 2006.
 He led Hartford to a third-place conference finish in 2002, 2003 and 2006 and semifinals of the conference tournament in 2002, 2003 and 2004.
 Hartford had the nation’s second-best total win increase from 2001 to 2002 with four wins in 2001 to 14 wins in 2002.